lx-88/geo599-bigdata-hmt-project/README.md

 Map Highest Measured Tide in Oregon using LiDAR data (class project)

-Basically this processing chain takes the VDatum grids, a highest measured tide incriment above MHHW, and NAVD88 LiDAR data as input then does some magic (resampling and math) and spits out a vector dataset representing areas that fall under estimate of Highest Measured Tide.
+Basically this processing chain takes the VDatum grids, a highest measured tide incriment above MHHW (as a grid or single value), and NAVD88 LiDAR data as input then does some magic (resampling, math, raster to vector conversions) and spits out a vector dataset representing areas that fall under estimate of Highest Measured Tide.

 This project is by no means opperational or reliable.
 It was produced for a class project